btalbert11/MoneyTree/README.md

 # MoneyTree
-A incremintal game about growing money on trees
+A incremental game about growing money on trees